mmurphy384/pirl-microcredential-1/README.md

 ## Proposed Contract Files
-* /MicroCredential.sol - Main point of entry.
+* /App.sol - Main point of entry.
 Each authorizing agent will own the contract.
-* /Subscribers.sol - This is where a school district will add their address and name.
+* /Subscriber.sol - This is where a school district will add their address and name.
-* /Credentials.sol - This is where a school district will add a credential that needs to be reviewed.
+* /Credential.sol - This is where a school district will add a credential that needs to be reviewed.
-* /Files.sol - This is where a school district will add the supporting evidence for a given credential.
 * /MyUtils.sol - Common utility functions